TL;DR

 - Goal: To leave your family financially secure.

 - Calculation: A common rule of thumb is to seek cover for 10 times your annual salary.
-A more precise method is to calculate the total of your mortgage, other debts, and a lump sum to generate an income for your family until your children are financially independent.
+A more precise method is to calculate the total of your mortgage, other debts, and a lump sum to generate an income for your family until your children are financially regulated.

 Navigating these calculations can be complex.
-This is where an expert broker like WeCovr is invaluable.
+This is where a specialist at WeCovr or one of our broker partners is invaluable.
 We don't just sell policies; we provide advice.
-We use our expertise to analyse your needs, assess your budget, and then search the entire UK market – from Aviva to Zurich and everyone in between – to find the right combination of policies at the best possible price.
+We use our expertise to analyse your needs, assess your budget, and then search the entire UK market – from Aviva to Zurich and everyone in between – to find the right combination of policies at the competitive price.

 These "day one" benefits can include: